-€ 1,000
+2020 2019

-2019 2018
+Pension Benefit Obligations €1,000 €1,000

-Pension Benefit Obligations 17,100 13,121
+Pension Benefit Obligations 15,834 17,100

-The increase in the pension scheme obligations during the year related to market movements, primarily reductions in interest rates.
+The reduction in the pension scheme obligations during the year related to market movements, primarily strong equity markets.

 The Company presents other employee benefits (such as salaries, already declared bonuses) as part of the "other liabilities" on the Solvency II balance sheet (refer to D.3.5. below).
 Employee benefits are all obligations of the employer to employees or former employees.